 Places of interest in Kuantan include Teluk Cempedak and East Coast Mall.
 Read more about my trip to Kuantan.

 Masjid Zahir Darul Aman Hwy, Alor Setar 05350, Malaysia

 Zahir Mosque is the state mosque of Kedah and is one of the grandest and oldest mosques in Malaysia dating back to 1912.
-This mosque is rated as one of the top ten mosques and the world and hosts Quran reading competition every year.
-I visited this mosque during the Muslim Holy month of Rhamadan and was impressed by a number of people visiting the mosque at iftar (late afternoon time to open the fast).
+This mosque is rated as one of the top ten mosques and the world and hosts a Quran reading competition every year.
+I visited this mosque during the Muslim Holy month of Rhamadan and was impressed by the number of people visiting the mosque at iftar (late afternoon time to open the fast).

-Abidin Mosque is a beautiful structure located in the centre of the city in Kuala Terengganu.
+Abidin Mosque is a beautiful structure located in the centre of the city of Kuala Terengganu.
 A beautiful white structure is visible from a distance and stands out because of its interesting architecture.
 A walk through the old part of the town on foot is a great way to explore Kuala Terengganu city.
 I offered my Zuhr Prayer at the mosque.
-The ablution area consists of a fountain and open water area.
+The ablution area consists of a fountain and an open water area.

 Floating Mosque, Kuala Terengganu

-This beautiful mosque is located at the coastal part of Melaka city along the Strait of Malacca.
+This beautiful mosque is located in the coastal part of Melaka city along the Strait of Malacca.
 The beautiful structure gives the impression of floating Mosque in the water if viewed from a distance.
 This mosque is a mix of Middle Eastern and Malaysian architectural motifs and stands out for its novel design and colour scheme.
-The mosque was completed in 2006 with a cost of 10million RM.
+The mosque was completed in 2006 with a cost of 10 million RM.
 I visited this mosque for Eid prayers in August 2019 and enjoyed the amazing atmosphere and fresh breeze coming from the ocean.
 The mosque is visited by people from all denominations.

 Malacca Straits Mosque Melaka